4est-is-Forrest/square-iron/content/docs/Inbox Common Module/values-from-email-function.md

     r = s.get('{}sys_user.do?JSONv2&sysparm_action=getKeys&sysparm_query=name={}'.format(snow,sys_user))
     sys_user = r.json()['records'][0]
 ```

 **Obtain the client name and generic user name associated with that client.
 Get their "sys_id's" via JSON.**

-In this context, this particular customer has multiple clients under them and so tickets must be created under those specific clients (for billing purposes).
-Using specific users is not possible when using these client codes (this is why the 'watchlist 'field is necessary) so a generic user associated with every client code must fill the required user field.
-Conveniently, for the vast number of these client codes, the generic user's name always follows the listed format above.
+In this environments context, tickets are opened by client and the required user field is simply filled with a Generic user associated with that client.
+User specific information is handled in ServiceNow's 'watch list' field or directly in the ticket notes.

+#### **_Return Dictionary of Values_**

         #Values Obtained
         ticketBody= 'From: ' + email + '\nSent: ' + datetime.strftime(m.receivedtime, '%Y-%m-%d %H:%M:%S') + '\nTo: ' + m.to + '\nCC: ' + m.cc + '\nSubject: ' + m.subject + '\n\n' +  m.body